spiceai/cookbook/retention/README.md

-# Accelerated Dataset Retention Policy Recipe
+# Accelerated Dataset Retention Policy

 This recipe demonstrates how to configure a retention policy for an accelerated dataset to evict data that is older than a specified duration.